Ninja-Squad/ninja-squad.github.com/_posts/2018-03-28-angular-cli-6.0.md

 Note that the environment concept has slightly changed and is now called a `configuration`.
-Building with `ng build --prod` is the same as running `ng build --configuration=prod`.
+You can't run `ng build --env=prod` anymore as the option has been removed, and building with `ng build --prod` is now the same as running `ng build --configuration=prod`.
 A configuration can contain build options and file replacements.
 A build option is typically `--aot` for example.
-A file replacement is what is done natively with the `environment.ts` file, which is replaced at build time by `environment.prod.ts`.
+A file replacement is what is done natively with the `environment.ts` file, which is replaced at build time by `environment.prod.ts` as it was previously.
 The cool thing is that you can create several configurations to avoid memorizing a long command.
 For example, when you want to build the application in a specific locale,